lucas-streanga/Gtk-apps/README.md

 sudo apt install build-essentials

-You can install gtkmm on Debain or Ubuntu systems with
+You can install gtkmm on Debain or Ubuntu systems with:

 apt install libgtkmm-3.0-dev